+VII.
 Disclosures

-- RCIM will provide required disclosures in response to Item 17 of Form ADV Part 2A summarizing this proxy voting policy and procedures, including a statement that clients may request information regarding how RCIM voted a client's proxies; - RCIM's disclosure brochure (Form ADV Part 2A) will include a description of how clients may obtain a copy of the firm's proxy voting policies and procedures; and - RCIM's proxy voting practice is disclosed in the firm's advisory agreement(s).
+- RCIM provides required disclosures in response to Item 17 of Form ADV Part 2Asummarizing this proxy voting policy and procedures, including a statement that clients may request information regarding how RCIM voted a client's proxies; - RCIM's disclosure brochure (Form ADV Part 2A) includes a description of how clients may obtain a copy of the firm's proxy voting policies and procedures; and - RCIM's proxy voting practice is disclosed in the firm's advisory agreement(s).

-Approved: August 2014 Revised: June 2019
+Approved: August 2014

+Revised: May 2018, June 2019, February 2020